ElucidataInc/ElMaven/faq/faq.md

 					<p><mark>● Conversion issue:</mark> The raw files from the experiment were not converted properly to the required .mzXML or .mzML format.
 Sometimes conversion using 32bit MSConvert gives an issue.
 Check <a href="https://github.com/ElucidataInc/ElMaven/wiki/Introduction-to-ElMaven-UI" target="_blank">Documentation</a> for correct parameters to be used while conversion.</p>
 					<p><mark>● Incorrect ppm values:</mark> The ppm values can be very high or low as compared to what was used in the experiment.
 This leads to the peaks not getting detected.
 Select proper ppm value in the Top Left menu or while Peak Detection through Compound Database Search.</p>
 					<p><mark>● Incorrect polarity settings:</mark> Sometimes peaks are not detected because of incorrect polarity settings.
 This can be changed by selecting “Options” in the top menu and changing “Polarity/Ionization Mode” under the “Instrumentation” tab</p>
-					<p><mark>● Unit mismatch:</mark> ElMaven works with the monoisotopic mass unit, whereas mass spectrometry machines give an output in the atomic mass unit.
+					<p><mark>● Unit mismatch:</mark> El-MAVEN works with the monoisotopic mass unit, whereas mass spectrometry machines give an output in the atomic mass unit.
 Due to this unit mismatch, we have to raise the ppm value to negate the mismatch and detect peaks.</p>
 				</div> <!-- cd-faq-content -->
 			</li>